Nixxs/cora/README.md

 - ~~Display logging output in the visualiser~~
 - ~~Make it easier to setup the project from scratch (use poetry)~~
 - ~~setup the project so it can be used from pypi~~
-- Report daily schedule skill function
 - Allow cora to monitor things and report back/notify as events occur (third thread)
 - Make unit tests
 - remember message history between sessions
 - Build and implement ML model for wake-up word detection
 - Support for local LLM instead of using chatgpt service

+### Road Map (Active Skills):
+- Report daily outlook calendar schedule
+- Make the weather function call actuall work

+### Road Map (Monitoring Skills):
+- Monitor calendar and notify of next meeting
+- Monitor messages apps for new messages

 ### Setting up your dev environment:
 1. Install Python 3.11.6 from: https://www.python.org/downloads/release/python-3116/